 This new church family was accustomed to supporting evangelism.
 In fact, they realized that more than ever before, the entire membership must actively participate in evangelism if the church was to be sustained and developed.
 It was this spirit of evangelism, which led the church to pray for the special name for itself.
 One name felt natural and appropriate, “Maranatha”, which means “Behold, He Comes”, which is the hope and joy of this God-led, Holy Ghost-filled church.
 We have been under the leadership of some dynamic men, along with their faithful and dedicated wives, whom God has used to lead this great congregation.
 With all our love, we give thanks to God for them.

 In 2015, Maranatha went through a major renovation changing the original decor which had been in place for over 30 years.
 Not only was the sanctuary renovated, but the classrooms in the lower level, the media center on the third level, the kitchen and all the bathrooms were renovated as well.
 The following year, the parking lot went from being a grass lot to an excavated asphalt covered lot with defined parking spaces and lighting for safety.
 A year after the parking lot was completed, the front of the property was encased with an iron fence and sliding gates to secure the property.

 Where we are headed...

 Our goal as we move forward is to continue to minister to our community and proclaim the gospel in this part of God's vineyard.
-Jesus admonished us to feed the hungry, clothed the naked, take in the homeless, visit those in prison and care for the least of these and this is what we have done for over 40 years and this is our continued focus.
+Jesus admonished us to feed the hungry, clothed the naked, take in the homeless, visit those in prison, care for the least of these, and this is what we have done for over 40 years This is our continued focus.

 Be a part of our story...

-Join us every Saturday as we gather to worship together a 9:00 am and 11 am.
+Join us every Saturday as we gather to worship together at 9:00 am and 11 am.